 Almost right.
 I have considered as many counter-arguments as possible before formulating an idea or argument.
 Much more is not offered because I did not have the time for this mammoth task, which I believe would not have contributed equally to the core of the book.
 So, unfortunately, the work of comparing arguments in detail is left to the interested reader.

 5. "This is old stuff."
 "Your theory is not connectable."

 Sounds like a contradiction?
 It is.
 If one says this and one says that, the truth is probably somewhere in between, say a different view with new key components.

 6. "He is not an academic."

 True.
 Now I am proud of it.
-I have never had to submit to the spirit of the times, and I have never been beholden to the wishes of funders in the field I love.
+I have never had to submit to the zeitgeist, and I have never been beholden to the wishes of funders in the field I love.

 7. "I don't like this esoteric approach."